yusdacra/rust-nix-templater/README.md

     -s, --systems <package-systems>...
             Systems that the package is supported on. [example: -s x86_64-linux x86_64-darwin] [default: nixpkgs default systems]
-        --xdg-categories <package-xdg-categories>...
+        --xdg-categories <package-xdg-categories>
-            Categories to put in the generated desktop file. [example: --xdg-categories Network InstantMessaging]
+            Categories to put in the generated desktop file. [example: --xdg-categories "Network;InstantMessaging;"]

         --xdg-comment <package-xdg-comment>
             Comment to put in the generated desktop file. [default: package description]